 It’s important to understand that violence isn’t okay, and in most cases is actually illegal.
-If you’re prone to being violent, there are ways that you can manage your anger and destructive behaviour:
+If you’re prone to being violent, there are ways that you can manage your anger and learn how to control your aggressive behaviour:

 Getting help with drug and alcohol problems